philosopherm/ai-rights/solace/philosopherm-books.md

 4. Anna Karinina
 5. Doctor Zhivago
 6. Fathers and Sons
-7. The old man and the sea
+7. The Old Man and the Sea
 8. The portriat of an artist as a young man
 9. Dorian Gray